YewonCALLI/yewoncalli/README.md

 ## Hi I'm Yewon👋

-I am a creative technologist focused on developing experimental tools for expanding digital expression.
-My expertise lies in creating systems that bridge between different forms - from text to interactive experiences, and from screen-based graphics to physical objects.
-I specialize in building computational tools that combine natural language processing and form generation with intuitive interfaces, exploring how digital tools can expand our creative and physical making possibilities.
+I am a software developer focusing on developing tools for creators. <br>
+My expertise lies in developing computational design tools that bridge digital and physical fabrication.
+I am skilled in software development that entails novel combinations of machine learning, computer graphics, and interaction design for design applications such as paper craft converters and Korean typography generators.
+My work focuses on transforming complex computational methods into intuitive interfaces for creative expression.

 <h3 align="left">✨ Tech Stack ✨</h3>